OpenMined/tutorials/README.md

 `deactivate`

 #### Anaconda Create
 The easiest way would be to clone your root environment.
-This way all of the packages that come with Anaconda will be available to you without having to install them one at a time:
+This way all of the packages that come with Anaconda will be available to you without you having to install them:

 `conda create -n OpenMined --clone root`